 In order to care for your Great Dane and their sensitive skin, there are a few things to keep in mind.

-- Keep up with brushing.
-Gentle brushing helps to stimulate the skin, flush out dirt, and get rid of build up and loose hairs.
-It is especially essential during shedding season (usually around Spring time).
+• Keep up with brushing.
+Gentle brushing helps to stimulate the skin, flush out dirt, and get rid of build-up and loose hairs.
+It is especially essential during the shedding season (usually around Spring time).
 If you notice matting or knots, use your hands to gently comb through the hair and work it out.

-- Add omega product to their food to help with dry skin, itchiness, and excess fur loss.
+• Add omega products to their food to help with dry skin, itchiness, and excess fur loss.
 Due to their size and skin condition, Great Danes should have a protein-rich diet with limited fillers and preservatives.
 Adding an oil supplement like Ultra Oil to their daily meals will help fight against skin irritation, shedding, and digestive issues.
-The skin and coat supplement contains natural oils like sardine, anchovy, hempseed, and grapeseed provide the essential fatty acids that promote a healthy coat.
+The skin and coat supplement contains natural oils like sardine, anchovy, hempseed, and grapeseed providing the essential fatty acids that promote a healthy coat.

-- Keep bathing to a minimum, especially in wintertime.
-Too many baths can strip your dog from all their essential oils and leave their sensitive skin exposed.
+• Keep bathing to a minimum, especially in wintertime.
+Too many baths can strip your dog of all their essential oils and leave their sensitive skin exposed.
 To keep your Great Dane clean throughout the winter, continue to brush and use dry shampoo when necessary.

-- Bathing won’t fix all smelly dogs!
+• Bathing won’t fix all smelly dogs!
 While a quick bath resolves the stink in many cases, it’s not the only reason why they might stink.
-In fact, there are 6 are common reasons why your Great Dane may not be smelling rosy anymore!
+In fact, there are several common reasons why your Great Dane may smell bad!